 Casa Audlon Lodge

-Casa Audlon LodgeAmenities: This lodge has a dormitory style arrangement of bunks that can accomodate 16 people.
+Casa Audlon LodgeAmenities: This lodge has a dormitory style arrangement of bunks that can accommodate 16 people.
 There are 14 bunkbeds upstairs, and an additional bedroom for two downstairs.
 A spacious meeting room with a fireplace suitable for informal gatherings has access to both the front and back porches.
 A half bathroom is also on the first floor.
 The back porch provides a relaxing view of the forest behind the lodge.
 A full view of the Dana Brown compound can be seen from the front porch.

 Construction: Casa Audlon Lodge was the Breckenkamp Family barn.
 This barn was a large size not normally seen in Missouri.
 The porch is constructed of cedar flooring and railings milled from trees taken down during the Shaw Nature Reserve glade restoration project.
 The siding is reclaimed redwood from a water tank.
 Designed in the Rumsford style, the fireplace has a narrow and shallow firebox and angles to reflect the heat back in to the room.
 The floor joists are oak replica that had to be added because there was no second floor in the barn; the upstairs was actually a hayloft.